uit-no/hpc-doc/general/applications.rst

 .. _applications:

 ==================================
-Using Software installed on Stallo
+Using software installed on Stallo
 ==================================

 More information and guides to a few of the installed applications can be found in :ref:`sw_guides`.